 Please, no dogs or baby strollers allowed on the course.
 Please do not trespass onto private property.
 Per PPRR race rules, headphones, i-pods, or MP3 players may not be used during the race.

-By paying for the series in full by the 2nd event, or by volunteering, you will receive Winter Series swag: a cool pair of running arm warmers and two 2014 Winter Series pint glasses from which you can consume your favorite recovery drink.
-Both items will display the Winter Series 2014 logo so you can prove to your running buddies how cool you are.
+By paying for the series in full by the 2nd event, or by volunteering, you will receive Winter Series swag: TWO pairs of winter woolie running socks and a Specialized big mouth water bottle.
+Both items will display the Winter Series 2015 logo so you can prove to your running buddies how cool you are.

 Team competition is for the short series only.